 The cuts could be accomplished by reducing the salaries of everyone in those offices and departments who make more than $80,000 annually, Cranley said.

-Greg Landsman, a Democrat running for council this fall, has his own alternative.
+Greg Landsman, a Democrat running for council this fall, has

 He proposes $23 million in potential savings including $3.5 million from not filling vacant positions, $2 million in carry-over from last year, $7.5 million in casino tax revenue, and $7 million in additional parking revenue from a parking deal with the Port Authority that's locally financed and doesn't involve a New York hedge fund.